Learning The Docs

 How It's Organized

-Having started your journey and having an overview of Babylon.js, the documentation is designed to take you on a step by step journey of mastering all that this platform has to offer.
+Having started your journey and having an overview of Babylon.js, the documentation is designed to take you step by step further on the journey of mastering all that this platform has to offer.
 The information is organized into an overview and 9 main sections, which contain chapters, together with a detailed API section, and search facilities.

 - Guided Learning - Sometimes it's best to learn while doing.
 This section helps you do just that.
 These step by step articles and tutorials will help you learn from some of the communities best and brightest teachers.